External Funding Guidelines

 Proposal Submission Guidelines

-For proposals responding to an announcement or request for proposal from an external funding agency:
+For proposals responding to an announcement or request for proposal (RFP) from an external funding agency

-The prospective Principal Investigator (PI) should contact ORSP to schedule a planning meeting.
-This should be done as early as possible to allow time for registering new PIs, developing budgets, obtaining letters of support, etc. As soon as possible after a decision to apply for funding, ORSP will meet with faculty/staff to review the proposal guidelines, plan the proposal submission process, review the required supporting documents, and discuss the development of budgets and budget narratives that fit funding agency guidelines and University policies.
-Interested faculty/staff members have the primary responsibility for writing the proposal narrative.
+The prospective Principal Investigator (PI) should discuss the announcement or RFP with their Executive Director/Department Chair and Dean and request approval to submit a proposal.
+The prospective Principal Investigator (PI) should fill out the External Grant Concept Paper (LINK) 30-60 days prior to the proposal deadline.
+Once it is received, ORSP staff will schedule an initial planning meeting.
+ORSP will meet with faculty/staff to review the proposal guidelines, plan the proposal submission process, review the required supporting documents, and discuss the development of budgets and budget narratives that comply with funding agency guidelines and University policies.
+It is the primary responsibility of faculty/staff members to write the proposal narrative.
 ORSP will aid faculty/staff in the preparation and writing of the proposal.
-ORSP will prepare all necessary forms for the proposal.
-ORSP will facilitate and complete all submissions.
+ORSP will prepare all necessary forms for the proposal and facilitate and complete all submissions.

 Some funding opportunities limit the number of applications per institution (e.g. only two applicants from each institution may apply for NEH Summer Stipends).
 For limited submission programs, the University has established an eight-week internal deadline.
-Faculty interested in applying for limited submission opportunities must contact ORSP at least eight weeks prior to the sponsor deadline to express their interest in applying.
+Faculty interested in applying for limited submission opportunities must contact ORSP at least eight weeks prior to the sponsor deadline to express their interest in applying and submit the External Grant Concept Paper (LINK).
 Interested faculty should submit a one-page project summary along with their expression of interest.
-In instances where the number of interested parties exceeds the number of submissions the University is allowed to make, these summaries will serve as the foundation for an internal review subject to final selection from the Provost and Vice President of Research and Faculty.
+In instances where the number of interested parties exceeds the number of submissions the University is allowed to make, the External Grant Concept Paper will serve as the foundation for an internal review subject to final selection.
 Applicants will be notified of the final decision within one week after the internal deadline.
 If ORSP does not receive expressions of interest exceeding the number of allowable submissions by the eight-week mark, ORSP will proceed on a first-come-first-served basis until the maximum number of allowable applicants is reached.

 Procedure when Kean University is not the lead (submitting) institution